AI-SDC/ACRO/docs/source/support.rst

 - Standard CSV files for tables
 - JSON metadata files for automation
 - Excel workbooks for human reviewers
-- PDF reports for output checkers
-- HTML summaries for researchers

 **Review Process Support:**
 Compatible with SACRO-Viewer for interactive output review by data controllers and compliance officers.